 Are deep dives subject inspections?

-Deep dives are not subject inspections.
+While inspectors look at individual subjects, deep dives are not subject inspections.
 The term refers to the methodology that inspectors use during inspection.
-Inspectors will usually undertake deep dives of four to six subjects and use evidence from the deep dives to form hypotheses that will be tested in order to make more general judgements about the whole curriculum and the quality of teaching and learning across the school.
+The purpose of a deep dive is to examine what is happening in particular subjects in order to make more general judgements about the whole curriculum and the quality of teaching and learning across the school.

 Inspectors will seek to identify what is common across subjects and what is different.
 They will be interested in how the school is implementing the curriculum and how that contributes to the quality of education.

-However, inspection reports may identify a subject or subjects as having weaknesses (or strengths), meaning that the subject lead or teacher(s) of the subject(s) could be vulnerable.
+However, we have concerns that inspection reports may identify a subject or subjects as having weaknesses (or strengths), meaning that the subject lead or teacher(s) of the subject(s) could be vulnerable.
 In such instances, teachers should contact their NASUWT Representative for advice and support.

 What expectations will inspectors have of subject or curriculum leads?